Third-party liability insurance for unmanned drone pilots

 What insurance do I need as a drone pilot?

-Good rates for private use of a drone are already available from around 30 to 50 euros per year.
-The costs depend on the coverage amount and the provider.
-Commercial rates are generally more expensive.
+Good policies for private use of a drone are available from around €30 to €50 per year.
+The cost depends on the sum insured and the provider.
+Commercial policies are usually more expensive.

 Does my German drone insurance also apply abroad?